Amnaikram1/Titanic-Solution-Top-3-RandomForestClassifier/README.md

-# Introduction to Kaggle and the Titanic Competition

-Have you ever wondered how data scientists predict things like who survived the Titanic disaster?
-Well, Kaggle is where the magic happens!
-It's like a big online playground for people who love playing with data.

-The Titanic competition on Kaggle is super famous because it's perfect for beginners.
-You get to use real data from the Titanic to try and predict who survived.
-It's kind of like solving a mystery with numbers!

-I decided to give it a shot myself, even though I'm pretty new to this whole data science thing.
-What followed was a journey of exploration and learning, as I dove into the Titanic dataset to see what I could uncover.

-## Background EDA

-The sinking of the Titanic remains one of the most captivating tales in maritime history.
-The tragic events of April 15, 1912, saw the "unsinkable" RMS Titanic meet its demise after a fateful encounter with an iceberg.
-Among the 2224 souls aboard, only 722 would live to tell the tale.
-It's a story steeped in tragedy, heroism, and the stark realities of class distinction.

-### The Challenge: Predicting Survival

-Fast forward to today, and the mystery of the Titanic endures.
-Thanks to platforms like Kaggle, we have the opportunity to delve into this enigma using data science.
-The challenge is clear: can we uncover patterns in the passenger data to answer the age-old question, "what sorts of people were more likely to survive?"

-### Decoding the Dataset

-Before we dive into the depths of our analysis, let's acquaint ourselves with the treasure trove of information at our disposal.
-Our dataset is a treasure map of sorts, guiding us through the intricate details of each passenger's journey.
-Here's a snapshot of what we're working with:

-- **PassengerId:** A unique identifier for each passenger.
-- **Survived:** Our target variable, indicating whether a passenger survived (1) or not (0).
-- **Pclass:** A window into the socio-economic class of each passenger.
-- **Demographics:** Name, sex, and age provide insights into the individual characteristics of each passenger.
-- **Family Ties:** SibSp (siblings and spouse) and Parch (parents and children) shed light on the family dynamics aboard.
-- **Logistics:** Ticket number, fare, and cabin offer logistical details of the voyage.
-- **Embarkation:** Port of embarkation reveals the starting point of each passenger's journey.

-Armed with this wealth of information, we're ready to set sail on our data science expedition.
-Our mission is clear: to build a predictive model that unlocks the secrets of survival aboard the Titanic.
-So, join me as we navigate the turbulent waters of data analysis, seeking to unravel the mysteries of history's most infamous shipwreck.

-## MISSING VALUES

-Some columns in both the training and test sets contain missing values, notably Age, Cabin, and Embarked in the training set, and Age, Cabin, and Fare in the test set.
-To address this, missing Age values are filled with the median age of respective passenger class groups due to its high correlation with Age and Survived.
-This approach is more logical and less prone to overfitting compared to using the overall dataset's median age.
-With only two missing values in the Embarked column, and the passengers sharing those missing values being female, upper-class, and traveling together with the same ticket number, we can infer they likely embarked from the same port.
-While "C" (Cherbourg) is the most common port for upper-class female passengers, to maintain consistency, the missing values have been filled with "S" (Southampton), the most common port of embarkation overall.

-### Filling Missing Fare Values

-To address the single missing Fare value, we employed a method based on related features such as passenger class (Pclass) and family size (Parch and SibSp).
-We calculated the median Fare for a male traveler with a third-class ticket and no family.
-This approach ensures a logical estimation for the missing value, promoting consistency within the dataset.

-### Analyzing Cabin and Deck Information

-The first letter of each cabin indicates its deck location, serving as a proxy for socio-economic status and proximity to life-saving resources.
-Decks B, C, D, and E, primarily for 1st class passengers, had the highest survival rates, while Deck M, designated for 2nd and 3rd class, had the lowest.
-To streamline analysis, we grouped similar decks: ABC for 1st class, DE for mixed-class, and FG for shared decks.
-Missing cabin values were labeled 'M'.
-Adding deck information enriches our dataset, providing insights into passenger demographics and aiding in understanding survival factors during the disaster.
-We also dropped the Cabin column for simplicity and to avoid redundancy.

-Age and Fare display distinct split points and spikes, ideal for decision tree learning.
-However, differences in distribution smoothness between the training and test sets may hinder model generalization.
-Notably, children under 15 exhibit higher survival rates in the Age distribution, while survival rates are higher on the distribution tails in the Fare feature.

-Categorical features like Pclass and Sex offer valuable insights, with each class revealing distinct mortality rates.
-Passengers from Southampton show lower survival rates, contrasting with higher survival rates for those from Cherbourg.
-Additionally, passengers with only one family member aboard tend to have higher survival rates, as indicated by Parch and SibSp features.

-Features show correlations, aiding in potential feature transformation and interaction creation.
-Decision trees excel in capturing split points in continuous features.
-Categorical features' distinct distributions with varying survival rates suggest one-hot encoding and possible feature combination.
-The addition of Deck and removal of Cabin features streamline dataset preparation.

-## FEATURE ENGINEERING

-The Fare feature exhibits positive skewness, with extremely high survival rates on the right end.
-Using 13 quantile-based bins captures variations in survival rates across different fare groups, revealing low survival rates on the left and high survival rates on the right.
-Notably, an unusual group with high survival rates (15.742, 23.25] is identified.

-Age distribution follows a normal pattern with spikes and bumps, segmented into 10 quantile-based bins.
-The first bin shows the highest survival rate, while the fourth bin exhibits the lowest.
-Additionally, an anomalous group (34.0, 40.0] with high survival rates is identified.

-Family_size, derived from SibSp and Parch, indicates that larger family sizes correlate with higher survival rates.
-Categorizing family sizes as Alone, Small, Medium, and Large further illustrates this trend.
-Similarly, Ticket_Frequency, which accounts for group travel, reveals higher survival rates for groups of 2, 3, and 4, while solo travelers show the lowest survival rates.
-Unlike Family_Size, Ticket_Frequency doesn't group values to avoid redundancy and maintain information gain.

-### Title & Is Married

-Titles are extracted from the Name feature, with some rare titles corrected or grouped for accuracy.
-Titles like Miss, Mrs, and Ms are consolidated as they represent females, while others like Dr and Rev are categorized based on similar characteristics.
-The Is_Married feature is binary and indicates whether a passenger holds the Mrs title, which typically correlates with higher survival rates among females.
-Additionally, surnames are extracted from the Name feature to create the Family feature, essential for grouping passengers within the same family.

-Non-numeric features like Embarked, Sex, Deck, Title, and Family_Size_Grouped are label encoded using LabelEncoder to facilitate model learning.
-Categorical features are further converted to one-hot encoded features, except for Age and Fare, which remain ordinal.

-Binning of Age and Fare features aids in handling outliers and reveals homogeneous groups within the data.
-Family_Size and Ticket_Frequency features are created to capture family and group travel dynamics.
-Utilizing the Name feature, additional features like Title, Is_Married, and Family are generated, while target encoding produces features like Family_Survival_Rate and Ticket_Survival_Rate.
-Finally, non-numeric features are label encoded, categorical features are one-hot encoded, and redundant features are dropped post-encoding.
-This comprehensive feature engineering approach enhances model performance and predictive accuracy.

-### Model Building

-I created a powerful machine learning model, the single_best_model, which is a Random Forest Classifier.
+# Titanic Machine Learning Competition: Feature Engineering and Modeling Insights

+## Overview

+The journey through the Titanic dataset encompasses three pivotal stages: Exploratory Data Analysis (EDA), Feature Engineering, and Model Building.

+### Dataset Information

+- **Training Set:** 891 rows, 12 features (including the target variable 'Survived')
+- **Test Set:** 418 rows, 11 features
+- **Target Variable:** 'Survived' (0 or 1)

+### A. Exploratory Data Analysis:

+#### 1. Handling Missing Values
+The initial step in our analysis involved addressing missing values in both the training and test datasets.
+Utilizing `isnull().sum()`, we assessed the extent of missingness across features.
+With missing values identified in 'Age,' 'Cabin,' 'Embarked,' and 'Fare,' we strategically filled these gaps through imputation techniques tailored to each feature.

+##### 1.1 Overview
+Multiple columns in both training and test sets presented missing values.
+Addressed using `isnull().sum()` to assess column-wise missing values.

+##### 1.2 Missing Values Summary
+- **Training Set:** Missing values in 'Age,' 'Cabin,' 'Embarked'
+- **Test Set:** Missing values in 'Age,' 'Cabin,' 'Fare'

+##### 1.3 Concatenated Dataset Approach
+Mitigated overfitting concerns by handling missing values in the concatenated training and test sets.

+##### 1.4 Filling Missing Values
+- **Age:** Imputed with median age based on Pclass and Sex groups.
+- **Embarked:** Filled categorical values with 'S' based on specific passenger information.
+- **Fare:** Imputed one missing value leveraging assumptions tied to family size, Pclass, and gender.
+- **Cabin:** Introduced a new 'Deck' feature, replacing 'Cabin.'

+#### 2. Correlations
+Exploring feature correlations revealed insights crucial for subsequent model building.
+Notably, we observed a significant correlation between 'Fare' and 'Pclass,' underscoring the socio-economic dynamics aboard the Titanic.
+These correlations guided feature selection and transformation strategies.

+- **Highest Correlation:**
+  - Training Set: 0.5495 ('Fare' and 'Pclass')
+  - Test Set: 0.5771 ('Fare' and 'Pclass')

+#### 3. Target Distribution in Features

+##### 3.1 Continuous Features
+Identified split points and spikes in 'Age' and 'Fare' suitable for a decision tree model.
+Noted higher survival rates for children and tails of the 'Fare' distribution.

+##### 3.2 Categorical Features
+Explored survival rates based on boarding location, family size, and other categorical features.

+#### 4. Conclusion
+Feature correlations indicate opportunities for transformation and interaction.
+Proposed target encoding for features with high correlations.
+Distinct distributions in categorical features (Pclass and Sex) with varying survival rates.
+Introduced 'Deck' as a feature to capture survival rates on different decks.

+### B. Feature Engineering
+Drawing insights from passenger names, we extracted titles ('Mr,' 'Mrs,' etc.) and inferred marital status ('Is_Married').
+Additionally, we engineered features like 'Family_Size' and leveraged target encoding to encapsulate survival rates associated with family units and ticket groups.

+#### 2.1 Binning Continuous Features
+To enhance model performance and interpretability, we binned continuous features like 'Age' and 'Fare' into quantile-based bins.
+This transformation facilitated capturing nonlinear relationships and identifying groups with differential survival rates.
+##### 2.1.1 Fare
+Binned 'Fare' into 13 quantile-based bins, revealing varied survival rates.

+##### 2.1.2 Age
+Applied binning to 'Age' with 10 quantile-based bins, capturing groups with distinct survival rates.

+#### 2.2 Frequency Encoding
+Created 'Family_Size' by summing 'SibSp,' 'Parch,' and 1, categorizing family sizes.

+#### 2.3 Title & Is Married
+Extracted 'Title' from passenger names and introduced 'Is_Married' based on the 'Mrs' title.

+#### 2.4 Target Encoding
+Introduced features like 'Family_Survival_Rate' and 'Ticket_Survival_Rate' using target encoding.

+#### 2.5 Feature Transformation
+Transforming categorical features through label encoding and one-hot encoding ensured compatibility with machine learning algorithms.
+This step streamlined the representation of categorical data while preserving valuable information for predictive modeling.

+##### 2.5.1 Label Encoding
+Applied label encoding to non-numerical features such as 'Embarked,' 'Sex,' 'Deck,' etc.

+##### 2.5.2 One-Hot Encoding
+Transformed categorical features into one-hot encoded features.

+### 3. Modeling - Random Forest Algorithm
+Utilized a tuned Random Forest Classifier for its robustness and predictive capabilities.

+### C. Model Configuration:

+I created a powerful machine learning model, the `single_best_model`, which is a Random Forest Classifier.
 This model uses the Gini criterion for decision-making and consists of 1100 decision trees.
 Each tree has a maximum depth of 5 levels, with a minimum of 4 samples required to split a node and 5 samples required for a leaf node.

 To enhance its accuracy and prevent overfitting, I set it to consider a maximum of 'auto' features for each split.
 Additionally, I incorporated out-of-bag (OOB) scoring for better evaluation.
 The model is designed to maintain consistency across runs by setting a random seed (SEED) and utilizing parallel processing with '-1' jobs for optimal performance.

+### D. Conclusion:

 In wrapping up my work on the Titanic dataset, I followed a three-step approach: exploring the data, enhancing features, and building a model.
 The top-performing Random Forest Classifier I used reached a fantastic accuracy of 83.73%.
 I dealt with missing data smartly, created new features, and understood how different factors influenced survival rates.